Download PDF

 - FDI Inflow:

-Papua New Guinea’s economic freedom score is 54.6, making its economy the 123rd freest in the 2022 Index.
-Papua New Guinea is ranked 26th among 39 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.
+Papua New Guinea’s economic freedom score is 51.7, making its economy the 140th freest in the 2023 Index.
+Its score is 2.9 points lower than last year.
+Papua New Guinea is ranked 29th out of 39 countries in the Asia–Pacific region, and its overall score is below the world and regional averages.

 Background

-Formerly administered by Australia, Papua New Guinea became an independent parliamentary democracy in 1975.
-All told, its more than 8 million people speak more than 840 different languages.
-After a vote of no confidence, Prime Minister Peter O’Neill was replaced by James Marape of the Pangu party in 2019.
-Papua New Guinea is richly endowed with natural resources, and its economy’s small formal sector is focused on exports of such commodities as gold, copper, oil, and natural gas.
-The vast majority of its people live below the poverty line and work informally in subsistence agriculture.
-In 2019, the Autonomous Region of Bougainville voted for independence from Papua New Guinea in a nonbinding referendum.
+Papua New Guinea became an independent parliamentary democracy in 1975.
+Its more than 8 million people speak more than 840 different languages.
+The Pangu Party’s James Marape became prime minister in 2019 and went on to win controversial general elections in 2022.
+Papua New Guinea is richly endowed with natural resources, and its small formal sector is focused on exports of such commodities as gold, copper, oil, and natural gas.
+The vast majority of its people live below the poverty line and depend on subsistence agriculture.
+In 2019, the Autonomous Region of Bougainville voted for independence in a nonbinding referendum.

 Rule of Law